adherelive/adherelive-web/README.md

 We have shifted to using 'docker swarm' and creating 'service' containers to execute the docker containers inside a docker network. <br />

-Some good steps to do before we run the build are to check the following commands return no data/output:
+Some good steps, before we run the build are to check the following commands return no data/output:

 ```shell
 docker service ls